hanzhi227/SyncVR-EDA/README.md

 H<sub>a</sub>: There is significant difference in the age of stolen derelict vehicles and non-stolen ones.

-A good data analyst/scientist will alawys back up their claims with statistically significant testing.
+A good data analyst/scientist will always back up their claims with statistically significant testing.

 ### Bootstrapping the Data